Heavenly Sword (film): Production

 Development of the movie started as an experimental project between Blockade Entertainment and Sony.
-Due to the increase in CGI technology, Blockade was able to begin creating a movie that could look like bigger-budget Hollywood movies.
+Due to advances in CGI technology, Blockade was able to begin creating a movie that could look like bigger-budget Hollywood movies.
 In making the film, Blockade used extensive assets from the original game, which included a large amount of material archived by Andy Serkis.

 After initial cuts were positively received, the film was taken to the Cannes Film Festival, where multiple buyers opted to release the film theatrically in their respective markets.
 Actress Anna Torv, who played Nariko in the original game, returned to voice the character again, while Alfred Molina was brought in to voice Bohan when the original voice actor, Andy Serkis, was unavailable.
 Among the actors brought in were Thomas Jane, who played the new character Loki, Nolan North, and Barry Dennen.